-- Sensitively interview the aggrieved and record all meetings in the school's behaviour file. - Ascertain the frequency and intensity of the behaviour. - Make a judgement is this an isolated incident, or targeted, persistent, unkind behaviour? - If the former, the Headteacher will bring together the two parties plus their friends and explore the problem in a group discussion where everyone has a chance to say their piece without interruption. - The Headteacher will bring the discussion to an agreed strategy to resolve differences, alert staff of the decision, and monitor the outcomes. - Parents will be informed where appropriate.

-• If the situation does not improve and the behaviour continues, the Head-teacher moves to Stage 2.
+- Sensitively interview the aggrieved and record all meetings in the school's behaviour file. - Ask if they would like to be accompanied by a pupil advocate who could give more information. - Ascertain the frequency and intensity of the behaviour. - Make a judgement is this an isolated incident, or targeted, persistent, unkind behaviour? - If the former, the Headteacher will bring together the two parties plus their friends and explore the problem in a group discussion where everyone has a chance to say their piece without interruption. - The Headteacher will bring the discussion to an agreed strategy to resolve differences, alerts staff of the decision, and monitors the outcomes. - Parents will be informed where appropriate. - If the situation does not improve and the behaviour continues, the Head-teacher moves to Stage 2.